Adolf Hitler: Quick Facts

 Were you surprised by any of these facts about Hitler?

 To this day, Adolf Hitler remains one of the most studied dictators in world history.
 His efforts toward global domination, and his attempt to eliminate the Jewish race constituted one of the greatest war crimes in world history.
 Scholars continue to reassess Hitler’s legacy in an attempt to understand the motivations that drove this madman to commit so many of these atrocities.
+In his wake, Hitler brought about war on a global scale, left much of central and eastern Europe in ruin, and brought vast devastation to the German nation; devastation and chaos that lasted well into the late 1900s.
 Only time will tell what new things can be learned about Hitler from future scholarly projects.

 Suggestions for Further Reading: